livingkurt/Employee-Tracker/README.md

 * First copy and paste schema.sql into MySQL workbench and run it
 * Next run the employee_tracker.js in your terminal, making sure to be in the correct directory
 * You will be offered a list of options shown below
-    * Add Departments,
+    * Add Departments
-    * Add Roles,
+    * Add Roles
-    * Add Employee,
+    * Add Employee
-    * View All Departments,
+    * View All Departments
-    * View All Roles,
+    * View All Roles
-    * View All Employees,
+    * View All Employees
-    * Update Employee Roles,
+    * Update Employee Roles
     * Exit
 * In each menu you will be shown a variety of options that will give you access to the employee, role, and department data